Why do your MPA at Dal?

 A. Required Courses

-There are twelve (12) required courses in the program.
+There are ten (10) required courses in the program plus the two Professional Development courses

 Please see the MPA Courses page for a list of the required classes.